AmyHuang.jpg

 EMDR

 Eye Movement Desensitization Reprocessing Therapy was founded by Francine Shapiro in the 1980’s.
-The eye movement (back and forth) replicates REM (Rapid eye movement) sleep phase or when we are in dep thought.
-It forces us to be in deep thought while recalling a trauma and hopefully we may develop new insights or reframe our perspective about the trauma.
+The eye movement (back and forth) replicates REM (Rapid eye movement) sleep phase or when we are in deep thought.
+It forces us to think deeply while recalling a trauma and hopefully we may develop new insights or reframe our perspective about the trauma.

 There is a theory that the eye movements allow both sides of the brain to communicate with each other.
 The left side of the brain specializes in logic and reason while the right side of the brain specializes in emotion.
 When a trauma has occurred, there is a disconnection between the logical and emotional sides of the brain and the client feels as if he or she were reliving the trauma all over again.